Transaction Matching & Reconciliation Algorithms: Engineering Production-Ready ACH/Wire Pipelines

 for offset in range(-date_window_days, date_window_days + 1):

-candidate_date = base_date + timedelta(days=offset)
+candidate_date = int_tx.settlement_date + timedelta(days=offset)

-lookup_key = f"{int_tx.receiver_rtn}_{candidate_date.strftime('%Y-%m-%d')}"
+lookup_key = f"{int_tx.receiver_rtn}_{candidate_date:%Y-%m-%d}"

-for ext_tx in external_by_window.get(lookup_key, []):
+(e for e in external_by_window.get(lookup_key, [])

-diff = abs(int_tx.amount_cents - ext_tx.amount_cents)
+diff = abs(int_tx.amount_cents - hit.amount_cents)

-confidence = 0.95 if diff == 0 else 0.85
+0.95 if diff == 0 else 0.85, "FALLBACK", diff,

 break